latcraft/cloudopoly-search/README.md

 # Winner election

-Web service which returns the expected result faster will win.
+Web services which return the expected result faster will win.

 ### Good luck!